adarshsingh1407/federation-cross-platform/README.md

 - [x] Connect Node Gateway to one SpringBoot server
 - [x] Connect Node Gateway to one Node server
-- [x] Connect Node Gateway to two SpringBoot servers
+- [x] Connect Node Gateway to two SpringBoot servers - with dependency in schema
-- [x] Connect Node Gateway to two Node servers
+- [x] Connect Node Gateway to two Node servers - with dependency in schema
-- [x] Connect Node Gateway to one SpringBoot server and one Node server with dependency in schema(SpringBoot schema extends Node schema)
+- [x] Connect Node Gateway to one SpringBoot server and one Node server - with dependency in schema(SpringBoot schema extends Node schema)
-- [x] Connect Node Gateway to one SpringBoot server and one Node server with dependency in schema(Node schema extends SpringBoot schema)
+- [x] Connect Node Gateway to one SpringBoot server and one Node server - with dependency in schema(Node schema extends SpringBoot schema)